prantlf/jsonlint/benchmarks/results/evaluation.md

 Universal Parser
 ----------------

 The most understandable messages are reported by [JJU] and [PEG.js].
 The performance of the latter is not on par with the fastest parsers, but other parsers generated from a grammar specification are even slower.
+[JSON6] contains the extended information, but appended to the error message, which can make it longer and not so easy to read.

 Validate Standard JSON As Fast As Possible
 ------------------------------------------